 You may already know that there are four main types of beehives: the Langstroth beehive (which is arguably the most popular), the top bar beehive, the Warre beehive, and the British Standard National beehive (which as the name suggests, is mainly used within the United Kingdom).
 Let’s discuss each of them in a bit more detail.

 1. Langstroth Beehive

 This is a popular choice among beekeepers.
-It derives its names from father of modern beekeeping: Lorenzo Lorraine Langstroth.
+It derives its name from the father of modern beekeeping: Lorenzo Lorraine Langstroth.
 Similar hives across the globe have similar designs to the Langstroth hive and have similar names.
-They are common in various regions across the globe including: South America, Europe, Australia, Asia and North America.
+They are common in various regions across the globe including South America, Europe, Australia, Asia, and North America.